chinamike65/hugo-tuolesi/content/book3/book3en.md

 For example, when the bodhisattvas in the Pure Land of the Medicine Buddha in the East go to the Western Paradise of Ultimate Bliss, once they arrive in the Western Paradise of Ultimate Bliss, what the bodhisattvas do is to make offerings of the seven branches: first, bow down and make offerings to Amitabha, and then rejoice with the merits of the Buddhas and Bodhisattvas in the Paradise of Ultimate Bliss.
 Repent in front of the Bodhisattva, and then ask Amitabha to preach the scriptures and preach the Dharma, and ask Amitabha to live forever in the world, and finally repay the blessing.

-When we meet our guru, we also have to make offerings of the seven limbs.
+When we meet our guru, we also have to make offerings of the seven branches.

-First bow to the guru; make offerings to one’s body, speech, and mind; repent of bad karma; rejoice in the guru’s merits; ask the guru to teach the sutras and teach the Dharma; pray for the guru to live in the world forever;
+First bow to the guru; make offerings of one’s body, speech, and mind; repent of bad karma; rejoice in the guru’s merits; ask the guru to teach the sutras and teach the Dharma; pray for the guru to live in the world forever;

 That's why the seven branch offerings are very important.

-In addition, the purpose of making offerings to the seven branches here is to accumulate funds and remove obstacles, which is of great help to clearly visualize the field of resources.
+In addition, the purpose of making offerings to the seven branches here is to accumulate merit and remove obstacles, which is of great help to clearly visualize the field of merit.

 144